 The cards are sorted by the TEAMS.gg algorithm so that the players at the top of your list are the most suitable for you and are searching for teammates like you.
 The top-left most card is the top of your list and is automatically selected when you arrive on this page.

 When a card is selected it becomes highlighted and the details for that player or group are displayed in the profile panel on the right.

 You can easily differentiate between individuals and groups of 2, 3, 4 or 5 by looking for the group icon on each card.

 Roles - Primary and Secondary

 Each card shows the roles that are within the makeup of a group.
 Primary roles are represented by a green dot, secondary roles by an orange dot above that role name.
 If a person or group member is a Leader or Strategist then these are represented by a white dot.

 Depending on the game, you can see what mains (e.g. agents, operators, legends etc) are within a group as well as an individual's alternative character choices.

 Ranks and Levels

-Each card shows the matchmaking rank of the individual or the average rank of the group.
-If the user chose to add their FaceIt and ESEA profiles at sign up their Level and Rank will be displayed on the card.
-More in-game stats can be found in the listing details.
+Each card shows the rank of the individual or the average rank of the group.
+If the user chose to add a third-party Level and Rank (e.g. FACEIT, Gamers Club or ESEA) will be displayed on the card.
+More in-game stats can be found in the profile details.

 The availability chart indicates which days and which hours of the day the player or group is available to play.
 The larger dark grey line indicates the times that you are available.
 The thin light grey line indicates when they are available.
 The crossover, where both parties are available to play is highlighted by a white line.